-The VPI also keeps in mind the potential for a trade sale exit and assesses whether the venture has the potential for either a financial or strategic exit.
+The Entrepreneur should also be sensitive to the fact that the VPI keeps in mind the potential for a trade sale exit and assesses whether the venture has the potential for either a financial or strategic exit.

-While the Operations Development Index (ODI) should be used as a checklist in evaluating the investment proposal, its primary purpose is to provide a guide for the development of governance and operations management once the investment has been made.
-A business which scores more highly on the ODI would be better positioned for a VC investment or a trade sale.
-Certainly those firms which achieved a higher score on the ODI will be more effectively and efficiently managed and so allocating resources to improve their situation according to the ODI would benefit day-to-day operations.
+The next Index is the Operations Development Index which (ODI) should be used as a checklist in evaluating the quality of operations management in the venture.
+Its primary purpose is to provide a guide for the development of governance and operations management once the investment has been made and to indicate to the Investor how much work needs to be done to prepare the venture for an exit.
+A business which scores more highly on the ODI will be a venture which is easier for the Investor to work with and will be better positioned for an early exit.
+Certainly those firms which achieve a higher score on the ODI will be more effectively and efficiently managed and so allocating resources to improve their situation according to the ODI would benefit day-to-day operations.